-o Locality is defined as the set of pages actively used together.

-o Whatever pages are included in the most recent page references are said to be in the processes working set window, and comprise its current working set .
+- o It is based on the assumption of the model of locality. - o Locality is defined as the set of pages actively used together. - o Whatever pages are included in the most recent page references are said to be in the processes working set window, and comprise its current working set .